 - 1. Formal name of the Legal Entity; - 2.
-A registered assumed name for the Legal Entity (if included in the Subject); - 3.
-An address of the Legal Entity (if included in the Subject); - 4.
-Jurisdiction of registration of the Legal Entity; and - 5.
+A registered Assumed Name for the Legal Entity (if included in the Subject); - 3.
+An organizational unit of the Legal Entity (if included in the Subject); - 4.
+An address of the Legal Entity (if included in the Subject);

+- 5. Jurisdiction of Incorporation or Registration of the Legal Entity; and - 6.
 Unique identifier and type of identifier for the Legal Entity.